chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 !!! note

     The focus is (at least currently) not on high-performance, high-order or parallel-computing.
-Also, this package is still in an early development stage with a limited number of applications and interfaces (especially in 3D and for time-dependent PDEs) and features might change in future updates.
+Also, this package is still in an early development stage and features and interfaces might change in future updates.

 ## What is gradient-robustness?